 I am currently pursuing a PhD in Computer Science at CU Boulder advised by Gowtham Kaki as part of the Programming Languages and Verification (CUPLV) lab.
 I am particularly interested in making it easier for developers to securely build products and protocols.
 I do this through using formal methods to prove that protocols actually provide the guarantees they aim for, or to fix protocols if they fall short.
-I am also interested in developing static analysis tools that alert developers to issues in their code before it’s released.
+I also work on static analysis tools that can alert developers to issues in their code before that code is released.

 In my previous roles I’ve worked as a developer, administrator, architect, researcher, and user.
 From this experience I strongly believe that using program analysis tools, formal methods, and programming languages and frameworks with safeguards built in are the best way to ensure that we reach a future where users can trust products to protect their information and systems.
 My goal is to work towards this future through making these tools more accessible and accurate.

 In my spare time I help run the CU Cybersecurity Club.

 This is a personal project to build out an abstract interpreter written for and in Rust.
 I wanted to both get some experience working with Rust’s Mid-level Intermediate Representation as well as writing a library for abstract interpretation from scratch.
 Abstract interpretation is a method to perform sound over-approximate static analysis of a program.
 My implementation currently supports the interval and boolean abstract domains.